markusos/markusos.github.io/_posts/2025-02-16-adding-search-to-github-pages.markdown

 });
 ```

-In order to better support matching of search terms we calculate the TF-IDF score for each document in the search index not by exact match, but with an includes check.
+In order to better support matching of search terms we calculate the TF-IDF score for each document in the search index not by exact match, but with an `startsWith` check.
 This allows for partial matches to be included in the search results and allows the search to return results as soon as the user has typed even a partial word.
 The search results are then sorted by the TF-IDF score and the top 10 results are displayed to the user.

 Due to the lack of stemming and other more advanced features the search is not as accurate as a full search engine, but it is good enough for a simple blog.